COURSE REQUIREMENTS:

 GRADES:

-Exam 1 = 30%
+Exam 1 = 25%

-Exam 2 = 30%
+Exam 2 = 25%

-Exam 3 = 30%
+Exam 3 = 25%

-Contact Assignment 1 = 5%
+Blackboard Assignment 1 = 5%

-Contact Assignment 2 = 5%
+Blackboard Assignment 2 = 5%

-I will post grades to the Grade Book in Blackboard a week to ten days after you take the exam.
+I will post grades to the Grade Center in Blackboard a week to ten days after you take the exam.
 Because of FERPA guidelines, the College frowns on faculty sending grades via email or posting them in any other way.
 If you want your exams mailed to you, please leave me a self-addressed stamped envelope or attach the s.a.s.e. to your test.

-SEMESTER CONTACT ASSIGNMENTS:
+SEMESTER CONTACT ESSAYS:

 1. What I found most interesting and thought-provoking in the readings is . . . . and why.